douglangille/darkling-whim/_posts/2013-10-13-eddie-zero.md

 Barney's last words before he ducked back inside were a simple truth.
 "Besides, you need each other."

 As Haley and I sat huddled in the back of the rising helicopter, we felt the warm wind of Barney's firestorm.
 We'd be okay.

+Originally published in the horror anthology  [Midnight Abyss](https://www.amazon.ca/Midnight-Abyss-Collection-Darklings/dp/1492966231).
+There are several [tales, vingettes and ideas](/haley) floating about while *Haley's War* is in development.
+{: .notice}